parents look at finances with daughter in the background

 Inflation and cost of living are hot topics in the news, but their impact on your wallet is often misunderstood.

-The goal of this article is to give you a solid understanding of what cost of living means, how it relates to inflation, and offer tips to manage rising expenses.
+We'll help you understand what cost of living means and how it relates to inflation, plus offer tips to manage rising expenses.

 What is the cost of living?